 In 1 Corinthians 7:6-9, Paul writes,

-We should not think for a moment that this is just Paul’s opinion, or that it is in any way less divinely inspired because Paul says, “I speak this by permission.”
-He is taking precautions to ensure that the Corinthians do not perceive this point of wisdom as a command to be celibate.
-The key phrase that reveals Paul’s attitude towards singleness is in verse 7: “But every man hath his proper gift of God.”
+We should not think for a moment that this is just Paul’s opinion, or that it is in any way less divinely inspired because Paul says it “as a concession” or “by permission.”
+He is taking precautions to ensure that the Corinthians do not perceive this point of wisdom as a divine command to be celibate.
+The key phrase that reveals Paul’s attitude towards singleness is in verse 7: “each has his own gift from God.”

 As Christians, we draw our identity from being in Christ, not in a relationship.

 Some are single and want to marry.
 But marriage is not a right.
-We are not entitled to a spouse.
-Marriage is not even something that we earn.
+No one is entitled to a spouse.
+Nor is marriage something that we earn or deserve.
 It’s not a prize for being a blameless person.
-While it is true that the not-yet-married should “focus on being the kind of spouse someone else would want to marry,” they sometimes hear, “the reason you are alone is because you aren’t good enough.
-Nobody wants you.”
+While it is true that the not-yet-married should “focus on being the kind of spouse someone else would want to marry,” they sometimes hear, “the reason you are alone is because you aren’t good enough yet.
+Nobody wants you.
+Be better.”
 In 1 Corinthians 7, however, Paul says that both married life and single life are gifts from God’s good hand.

 Singleness Is An Opportunity